 Step-by-step training on saffron cultivation in a greenhouse (All content is quite simple and understandable for everyone)

 The cultivation of saffron in greenhouses is practical in all parts of the world.
-In this way, you can only harvest once a year which from the second or third year comes to the original yield and from every 100 meters under cultivation, you can harvest up to 15 kilos of Pushal saffron.
+In this way, you can only harvest once a year which from the second or third year comes to the original yield, and from every 100 meters under cultivation, you can harvest up to 15 kilos of Pushal saffron.
+This amount of saffron can bring you a great profit, so make sure to plan for this business.
+In the step-by-step guidebook of saffron cultivation in soilless greenhouse, we explain all the important tips and techniques of planting along with pictures.
 Read all the steps carefully and then start.

 Step 1: Making or preparing a greenhouse